 Reg.
 Addr.
-(Hex) Bits Name Description 0xA00 EEPROM buffer segment The EEPROM buffer segment section stores the starting address and number of bytes that are to to be stored and then read back to and from the EEPROM.
-Because the AD9520-0 register space is 0xAFF noncontiguous, the EEPROM controller uses the starting address and number of bytes in the AD9520-0 register space to store and retrieve from the EEPROM.
+(Hex) Bits Name Description 0xA00 to 0xAFF EEPROM buffer segment The EEPROM buffer segment section stores the starting address and number of bytes that are to be stored and then read back to and from the EEPROM.
+Because the AD9520-2 register space is noncontiguous, the EEPROM controller uses the starting address and number of bytes in the AD9520-2 register space to store and retrieve from the EEPROM.
 There are two types of entries in the EEPROM buffer segment: data transfers and operational codes.
 For a data transfer, Bit 7 of the command byte is set to 0b.
 The remaining seven bits are the size of the transfer, minus 1 (that is, 0x01 indicates a 2-byte transfer).
 The starting address (MSB first) of the transfer is contained in the two bytes of the EEPROM buffer segment that immediately follow the data transfer command.
 For an operational code, Bit 7 of the command byte is set to 1b and is a special instruction for the EEPROM controller.
 There are two operational codes: IO_UPDATE and end of data.
-The IO_UPDATE operational code instructs the EEPROM controller to transfer the AD9520-0 register values into the active register space (and is functionally equivalent to writing 0x01 to Register 0x232).
+The IO_UPDATE operational code instructs the EEPROM controller to transfer the AD9520-2 register values into the active register space (and is functionally equivalent to writing 0x01 to Register 0x232).
 The end-of-data operational code informs the EEPROM controller that the end of data has been reached and to terminate the transfer.
 The last byte of the EEPROM buffer segment must contain an end-of-data operational code.
-Using the on-chip default setting of the EEPROM buffer segment registers, the EEPROM controller transfer.
+Using the on-chip default setting of the EEPROM buffer segment registers, the EEPROM controller transfers all register values to/from the EEPROM, and an IO_UPDATE is issued after transfer.
 Therefore, the user does not normally need to alter the EEPROM buffer segment.
-See the Programming the EEPROM Buffer Segment section for more information.